 A complete description and explanation of the design, rationale, and intended operation of the proposed DSIM.

-Estimates of the effect of the DSIM on customer rates and average bills for each of the next five (5) years for each rate class.
+Estimates of the effect of the DSIM and all other impacts of the program spending, in aggregate, on customer rates and average bills for each of the next five (5) years, and as a net present value over the lifetime of the program impacts, for each rate class.
+These estimates will take into account the net present value of all lifetime benefits from the efficiency programs accruing to the utility system and consumers, including any retail price effect impacts resulting from reduced electric demand.

 Estimates of the effect of the utility incentive component of DSIM on utility earnings and key credit metrics for each of the next three (3) years which shows the level of earnings and credit metrics expected to occur for each of the next three (3) years with and without the utility incentive component of DSIM.